embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 ## Board and package identification
+The first lines in Output are identifying the board.

-When building a sketch, the Arduino IDE needs to know exactly which board you are using - and it knows it because you have selected the right board from **Select Board** menu.
+When building a sketch, the Arduino environment needs to know exactly which board you are using — and it knows it because you have selected the right board from **Select Board** menu.
 Thanks to this, the compiled code will match the board’s architecture, hardware, pin mapping etc.

-This board identity presents as follows:
+This board identity is called **FQBN (Fully Qualified Board Name)** and presents as follows:
 ```bash
 FQBN: arduino:renesas_uno:unor4wifi
 Using board 'unor4wifi' from platform in folder: /home/kate/.arduino15/packages/arduino/hardware/renesas_uno/1.4.1
 Using core 'arduino' from platform in folder: /home/kate/.arduino15/packages/arduino/hardware/renesas_uno/1.4.1
 ```

-Arduino IDE identifies a board with **Fully Qualified Board Name (FQBN)**.
 It is unique for each board and defines exactly which hardware you are targeting.
 It consists of three segments:
 - Vendor: `arduino` (*it's official Arduino package*)